dotnet/designs/proposed/local-sdk-global-json.md

 work in a lot of cases but will fail in more complex scenarios.
 To completely close the disconnect here we need to consider all the possible locations.

-### Do we need additionalPathsOnly?

-The necessity of this property is questionable.
-The design includes it for completeness and understanding that the goal of some developers is complete isolation from machine state.
-As long as we're considering designs that embrace local deployment, it seemed sensible to extend the design to embrace _only_ local deployment.

-At the same time the motivation for this is much smaller.
-It would be reasonable to cut this from the design and consider it at a future time when the motivation is higher.

 ### Best match or first match?

 This proposal is designed at giving global.json more control over how SDKs are